hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

       scalars: []

-The above example is same to the previous except the url is specified directly not via environment variable.
+The above example is same to the previous except the URL is specified via environment variable.

 actions.graphql
 ^^^^^^^^^^^^^^^